-Cardmaking is fun and enjoyable.
-Whether you do it for fun, or a distraction from life issues, it’s a fabulous hobby that stretches you creativity to new heights.
+Finally, cardmaking is fun and enjoyable.
+Whether you do it for fun, or a distraction from life issues, paper crafting is a fabulous hobby.
+It can eliminate stress and stretch you creativity to new heights.
 Slimline cards have become very popular and learning to make them will give your creativity a boost.

 PS – I have a Pinterest SLIMLINE CARD PAGE – subscribe and follow it as I add to it all the time